Measurement of the W boson decay branching fraction ratio $\mathcal{B}$(W $\to$ cq) / $\mathcal{B}$(W $\to$ $\mathrm{q\bar{q}'}$) in proton-proton collisions at $\sqrt{s}$ = 13 TeV: The CMS detector and object reconstruction

 A global particle-flow (PF) algorithm~\cite{CMS:2017yfk} reconstructs and identifies each individual particle in an event, with an optimized combination of information from the various elements of the CMS detector.
 Photons are identified as ECAL energy clusters not linked to the extrapolation of any charged-particle trajectory.
 Electrons are identified as a charged-particle track with many ECAL energy clusters, corresponding to the extrapolation of this track to the ECAL and possible bremsstrahlung photons emitted along the path through the tracker material.
 Muons are identified as tracks in the central tracker consistent with either a track or several hits in the muon system, and associated with calorimeter deposits compatible with the muon hypothesis.
 Charged hadrons are identified as charged-particle tracks identified neither as electrons nor as muons.
 Finally, neutral hadrons are identified as HCAL energy clusters not linked to any charged-hadron trajectory, or as a combined ECAL and HCAL energy excess relative to the expected charged-hadron energy deposit.

 The energy of photons is obtained from the ECAL measurement.
 The energy of electrons is obtained from a combination of the electron momentum at the primary vertex (PV) derived using the tracker, the energy of the corresponding ECAL cluster, and the energy sum of all bremsstrahlung photons spatially compatible with originating from the electron track.
+The energy resolution of reconstructed photons ranges from 1\% in the barrel section of the ECAL to approximately 3\% in the endcaps~\cite{CMS:2020uim}.
+For electrons with transverse momentum ($\pt$) around $45\GeV$ from $\PZ \to \Pe \Pe$ decays, the $\pt$ resolution varies between 1.6\% and 5\%, with generally better performance in the barrel region than in the endcaps~\cite{CMS:2020uim}.
 The energy of muons is obtained from the curvature of the corresponding track.
-Matching muons to tracks measured in the silicon tracker results in a transverse momentum ($\pt$) resolution of 1\% in the barrel and 3\% in the endcaps for muons with \pt up to 100\GeV~\cite{CMS:2018rym}.
+Matching muons to tracks measured in the silicon tracker results in a \pt resolution of 1\% in the barrel and 3\% in the endcaps for muons with \pt up to 100\GeV~\cite{CMS:2018rym}.
 The energy of charged hadrons is determined from a combination of their momentum measured in the tracker and the matching calorimeter energy deposits, corrected for the response function of the calorimeters to hadronic showers.
 Finally, the energy of neutral hadrons is obtained from the corresponding corrected calorimeter energies.
 The PV is taken to be the vertex corresponding to the hardest scattering in the event, as described in Section 9.4.1 of Ref.~\cite{CMS-TDR-15-02}.